-Explanation: You will learn about various styles of writing, including argument, narrative, description, process analysis, comparison & contrast, division & classification, and cause & effect.
-You will learn to edit your work for errors in grammar and writing mechanics.
-Learning the conventions will prepare you for many different writing situations you will encounter in college and beyond.
-You will be able to shape and polish your writing so that it meets academic and professional standards.
+Explanation: In this course, you'll become familiar with several types of writing: informal journal responses, group discussions with classmates, evaluations of classmates' work, analysis of professional sources, and formal expressive and argumentative papers.
+Learning the conventions of these situations will prepare you for different writing challenges you will encounter in college and beyond.
+You will be able to shape your writing so that it meets academic and professional standards.